esper-io/esper-cli/README.md

 ### **Commands V2**
-Commands V2.0 command is used to list the command requests, statuses, fire different actions on devices or groups like ping, install application etc. It provides advanced device commands capabilities like queuing, support for offline devices, dynamic device set for commands and command history.
+Commands V2.0 is used to list the command requests, statuses, fire different actions on devices or groups like ping, reboot etc. It provides advanced device command capabilities like queuing, support for offline devices, dynamic device set for commands and command history.

 ```sh
 $ espercli commandsV2 [SUB-COMMANDS]